Stranger960/Skillbox_SearchEngine_cpp/README.md

 ##  *** Stack of technologies used
 This is a local and pure backend solution, developed on C++.
-Unit tests, based on GoogleTest, are included for control.
+Unit tests, based on GoogleTest, are included for code control.

 ## *** Features